klozano17/lozano-employee-tracker/README.md

 - [Questions](#questions)

 ## Installation
 Clone the repo into your vs code, install inquirer if needed by typing "npm i inquirer@8.2.4" in the terminal and run it by typing "node index.js".
-This application also requires node.js and mysql2 to be installed.
-To start the application, just type npm start in your console.
+Make sure to have mysql installed and run the schema.sql and seed.sql files in mysql workbench.

 ## Usage
 Here is a screenshot that shows how the app runs